oscarriojadev/reporting-automation/README.md

 # reporting-automation
-Here you can find a series of script with the aim of automating Finance Reports including processing data taking excel files as input as well as generating  excel outputs; reporting scheduling and planning, and other scripts that support this endeavour.
+A series of scripts aimed at automating Finance Reports.
+These scripts handle data processing by taking Excel files as input and generating Excel outputs.
+They might also support other reporting needs, scheduling, planning, and other related tasks.